Allergists Debate Anticipated FDA Approval Of A Peanut Allergy Drug

 Some warn that expanding access also carries risk — it can put a complex therapy into possibly untrained hands.
 Just as you wouldn't want your heart surgery done by someone with minimal expertise following a standardized protocol, "why would we want a complicated procedure like immunotherapy made available in that way?" says allergist Nikhila Schroeder of Allergenuity Health, a food allergy clinic in Charlotte, N.C.
 "Maybe there's a standardized product, but it still has to be managed in an expert way."

 But widespread adoption could help researchers collect larger volumes of data to learn more about OIT's long-term safety and effectiveness.
-"When patients are treated very differently – with different products and protocols – that critically important scientific opportunity is lost, along with potential key learnings to improve treatment for patients," Brian Vickery, an allergist at Emory University in Atlanta, Ga., who formerly worked at Aimmune, wrote in an email.
+"When patients are treated very differently — with different products and protocols — that critically important scientific opportunity is lost, along with potential key learnings to improve treatment for patients," Brian Vickery, an allergist at Emory University in Atlanta who formerly worked at Aimmune, wrote in an email.

 The move toward FDA approval could also unite disparate camps all seeking the same goal: finding solutions to children's debilitating food allergies.
-In the years leading up to the anticipated approval of Palforzia, funding for oral immunotherapy research has gone to academic institutions, but many of OIT's biggest proponents have been allergists in private practice.
-These practitioners have gathered at grassroots meetings to share experiences and publish best practices.
-Some will contribute their learnings to the wider allergy community in a November OIT summit organized by Food Allergy Research and Education (FARE), the advocacy organization that helped fund Aimmune's launch.
+In the years leading up to the anticipated approval of Palforzia, funding for oral immunotherapy research has gone to academic institutions, but many of the therapy's biggest proponents have been allergists in private practice.
+These practitioners have gathered at meetings to share experiences and publish best practices.
+Some will contribute their learnings to the wider allergy community in a November OIT summit organized by Food Allergy Research and Education, the advocacy organization that helped fund Aimmune's launch.

 "Collaboration is incredibly important in this field right now," says Kimberley Yates, CEO of Latitude Food Allergy Care in Redwood City, Calif.
 "The more that people can come together to try and solve this problem, the better we can provide for the patients within the allergy community."

-Note: A previous version of this story misspelled the name of Jif peanut butter as Jiff.